AlgorexHealth/sentinel_common_data_model/readme.md

 Follow the guidelines above for creating a SCDM/translating your data into SCDM.

 #### Additional Information

-We acknowledge that the structure and content of data sources differs, thus Sentinel does not provide specific instructions on how to convert data to SCDM format.
-We welcome feedback, comments, and suggestions pertaining to the SCDM documentation.
+The Sentinel Operations Center has limited capacity to support use of our tools.
+However, we welcome feedback , comments, and suggestions pertaining to our documentation or tools.
 Email us [here](mailto:info@sentinelsystem.org?subject=Git).